 Birth is a normal physiologic process, but during the days and weeks that follow the baby's arrival, your body must go through a period of healing.
-In fact, it may take up to a year before your body completely returns to its pre-pregnancy state.
-Although there are a couple of differences between healing after a vaginal birth versus a cesarean birth, the general healing process holds true for both types of delivery.
-Several factors can affect this healing, including your general health, nutritional status, and degree of fatigue or stress.
+How long this takes will depend on your general health, but it can be up to a year before your body completely returns to its pre-pregnancy state.
+Although there are a couple of differences between healing after a vaginal birth versus a Cesarean birth, the general healing process holds true for both types of delivery.

-It takes up to 10 days for the placental site to be totally healed, and during that time you will notice a bloody vaginal discharge called lochia.
-The lochia will be bright red for a day or two after birth, very much like a heavy menstrual period.
+It takes up to 10 days for the placental site to heal.
+During that time you'll notice a bloody vaginal discharge called lochia.
+It will be bright red for a day or two after birth, very much like a heavy menstrual period.
 It then decreases in amount and becomes a dark brown color, then a pinkish discharge, and by 10 days a slight white discharge.
-When that point is reached, you will know that the placental site is completely healed.
-This process may be accelerated in women who are breastfeeding, because the action of the baby's sucking at the mother's nipple stimulates the uterus to contract, and healing may take less time.
-Until the lochia has disappeared, you should avoid having sexual intercourse and should use good hygiene in the perineum (the area between the anus and the vulva) throughout the day to prevent the introduction of bacteria into the vaginal tract.
+This signals that the placental site is completely healed.

 Incision Site Healing